SFDO-Tooling/CumulusCI/docs/get_started.rst

 To permanently modify the default environment variables, follow these steps.
 Note that to change System variables, you need non-restricted access to your machine (i.e. Administrator rights).

-1. Click Start and search for â€˜edit environment variablesâ€™ or open System properties, Advanced system settings.
+1. Click Start and search for "edit environment variables" or open System properties, Advanced system settings.
 2. Click the Environment Variables button.
 3. To change System variables, you need non-restricted access to your machine